European route E16: History

 The road number E16 was introduced in Norway in 1992, between Bergen and Oslo.
 The road Bergen–Oslo was called E68 in the old E-road system from 1950.
 In 1975, a new system was decided, where E16 only went through the United Kingdom (Londonderry–Edinburgh), and Bergen–Oslo was called E136.
 This was changed after several revisions of the agreement.

 In 2011, it was decided to extend E16 from the Oslo region eastwards through Kongsvinger, Torsby, Malung, Borlänge to Gävle in Sweden.
 The signposting took place in the autumn of 2012.

 A large road construction project was finished in 1992 when a new routing was opened almost all the way between Bergen and Voss.
 A further large project were the tunnels between Gudvangen and Lærdal which total around 43 km, including the Lærdal Tunnel (the world's longest road tunnel), finished in 2000.
 In 2003–2017, the road from Lærdal and over the mountain pass was improved with five new tunnels of over 1 km length, improving road quality and winter predictability.

 In 2024, Finland proposes that the road be extended to the Finnish side.
 In Finland, the E16 road would be formed by highway 12 between Rauma-Kouvola and highway 15 between Kouvola-Kotka.
 Near Tampere, the E16 road would form a ring road.
 Finland's part of the E16 road would be about 400 kilometers.
 With the changes, the roads would be marked with the new E16 numbering in addition to their own national numbering.
 In October 2025, the President of Finland approved an amendment to the international agreement that allows the extension of European Route 16 to the Finnish side.
-The E16 road would come into force in Finland in 2026.
+The E16 road came into force in Finland on 5 March 2026.